Pennsylvania Department of Health

 The Regional Clinical Consultant will re-educate the Nursing Home Administrator, Director of Nursing, and HR Director/Scheduler on regulation P5520 and ensuring nurse aide staffing ratios are met each shift.

-Daily shift staffing ratios will be reviewed at daily staffing meeting.
+Daily staffing ratios will be reviewed at daily staffing meeting.
 The Nursing Supervisors will review shift staffing ratios on the weekends.
-If the facility projects to not meet staffing ratios on a given shift, the scheduler/designee will be responsible to call off duty personnel or call extra support staff to assist.
+If the facility projects to not meet staffing ratios on a given shift, the scheduler/designee will be responsible to call off duty personnel and/or call extra support staff to assist.

-The Nursing Home Administrator/designee will audit staffing daily for four weeks and monthly for three months to ensure nurse aide staffing ratios are being met.
+The nursing Home Administrator/designee will audit staffing daily for four weeks and monthly for three months to ensure nurse aide staffing ratios are being met.

 The results of these audits will be reported to the Quality Assurance Performance Improvement Committee for review, recommendations, and frequency of audits.